spinnylights/vulkan-notes/vulkan_notes.md

 Calcul_](http://sites.mathdoc.fr/cgi-bin/oeitem?id=OE_MOBIUS__1_1_0),
 named for the [barycentric
 coordinates](https://en.wikipedia.org/wiki/Barycentric_coordinate_system)
-he introduces therein.
+he describes therein.
 Homogeneous coordinates are relatively similar to the Cartesian coordinates you probably encountered in grade school, but they allow for points at infinity; barycentric coordinates are a special case in which coordinates are given in